tomwhartung/jmws_accoutrements/doc/ubuntu/2026a-fresh_install_ubuntu_25.10-barbara/1-install_25.10-barbara.md

   - [X] Install and pin the `Strawberry` mp3 player to the task bar
   - [X] Give it a listen!
 - [X] Ensure we can use freegalmusic.com in Firefox, and bookmark the site
-- [ ] If desired, maybe research and possibly install and use another mp3 player
+- [?]
+If desired, maybe research and possibly install and use another mp3 player
+  - Actually, I think we are good, at least for now

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-